HomeDev GuideRecipesAPI Reference

 • Enter 2 points.

-• Enter a file that you want the visitor to download (/reseller-application-form.pdf).
+• Enter the file the visitor downloads (/reseller-application-form.pdf).

 • Enter 4 points.